 Steroid injections for a tendon injury?

-If an injection is offered, it is vitally important that you undertake a course of physiotherapy within two weeks to address the underlying causes of your condition.
+If an injection is offered, it is vital that you begin physiotherapy within two weeks to address the root cause of the problem and prevent recurrence.

 If you would like to know more or would like to book an appointment.
 Please contact us on 0207 4823875 or email injections@complete-physio.co.uk.